Louis Marx & Co. was a popular American manufacturer of toys and trains founded in 1919 by brothers Louis and David

 Marx's toys included tinplate buildings, toy soldiers, toy dinosaurs, mechanical toys, toy guns,

-action figures, dolls, doll houses, toy cars, and after the acquisition of Joy Line, HO scale and 'O' scale
+action figures, dolls, doll houses, toy cars, floor trains and after the acquisition of Joy Line, HO scale and 'O' scale

-toy trains.
+toy trains that ran on tracks.
 Marx's less-expensive toys were extremely common in dime stores, and its larger, costlier

 toys were staples for catalog retailers such as Sears and Montgomery Ward, especially around Christmas time.